hucker/ten8t/README.md

 ## Rich Demo (`ten8t/rich_ten8t`)

-Here is a simple example of connecting `ten8t` up to the rich package using the progress bar object to move a progress bar, and the rich table and emojis to make a tabular output.
+Here is a example of connecting `ten8t` up to the rich package using the progress bar object to move a progress bar, and the rich table and some emojis to make a tabular output.

 ```text
 (ten8t) rich> python rich_demo.py